Kromfohrlander Dog Breed

 The Kromfohrlander's coat can either be wire-haired with beard or smooth-haired with no beard.
 The wire-haired has a scruffy face and legs with a short body coat whereas the smooth-haired has a smooth face with feathery flyaway ears and tail.
 Regardless of what color this coat is, this breed should have symmetrical head markings and centered blaze between the eyes.

-Kromfohrlander Coloring
+Kromfohrlander Colors

 Kromfohrlander Temperament